malramsay64/phd-thesis/01_Methods/Molecular_Dynamics.md

 calculating the force on all the particles and then using the calculated forces to integrate a central particle of a molecule which undergoes both the translations and rotations.
-For the rotations to take place properly the central particle needs to be located at the center of mass of the molecule.
+For the rotations to be described properly in HOOMD-blue, the central particle needs to be located at the center of mass of the molecule.
-The positions of each particle in the Trimer molecule are given by;

 $$ \mathbf{P}` = \left [
 \begin{matrix}